- Areas of Study

 Letterpress & Book Arts Studio

 The Department of Art & Design at the University of North Dakota created a letterpress and book arts studio in 2010.
-“Sundog Press” was created with equipment and materials funded by the Myers Foundations, a donated, 19th century platen press from Morgan Publishing of Grafton, N.D. and technical support provided by Fine Print of Grand Forks.
+“Sundog Press” was created with equipment and materials funded by the Myers Foundations.
+A 19th century platen press was donated from Morgan Publishing of Grafton, N.D., a 40"x60" Showcard Machine Co. poster press, a Vandercook "I" letterpress, an 8"x10" "table-top" platen press and over 50 drawers of metal and wood type, ranging from 6" to 8pt.
 The only letterpress and book arts area in the North Dakota University System, the curriculum blends graphic design and printmaking techniques in a mixed-media environment.

 Combining 400-year-old technology with contemporary design practices, undergraduate and graduate students have the opportunity to create limited edition books, posters and other printed material.